-2018 Soybean Management and Research Technology On-farm Research Report is available
+2019 Michigan Soybean On-farm Research Report is available

-Soybean producers and agribusiness representatives can download the results from 11 different on-farm research projects conducted by the SMaRT (Soybean Management and Research Technology) project in 2018.
+Soybean producers and agribusiness representatives can download the results from 10 different on-farm research projects conducted by MSU Extension and the Michigan Soybean Checkoff.

-One of the comments I’ve heard most often about past SMaRT research reports is there is little or no difference in the yields produced by the treatments and the untreated control in some of the trials (no magic bullet was found).
-This is the case for some of the products evaluated in 2018.
-However, this is still valuable information as there are two ways to increase income – increasing yields and reducing costs.
+One of the comments I’ve heard most often about past Michigan Soybean On-Farm Research Reports is there is little or no difference in the yields produced by the treatments and the untreated control in some of the trials (no magic bullet was found).
+This is the case for some of the products evaluated in 2019.
+However, this is still valuable information as there are two ways to increase income: increasing yields and reducing costs.
 If the new treatment does not perform significantly better than the untreated control when evaluated across multiple locations and over several years, producers may be able to save money and increase income by not using the product or management practice.

 The research report was a team effort.
-However, please contact me at 269-673-0370 ext.
-2562 or email@example.com if you have any questions or comments regarding the report.
+However, please contact me (Mike Staton) if you have any questions or comments regarding the report.
+You can reach me by phone at 269-673-0370 ext.
+2562 or by email at email@example.com.